box/developer.box.com/content/guides/tooling/postman/quick-start/2-configure-box-app.md

 <Message danger>
   # Security notice

-  We will store these credentials in the browser for you for now.
-We highly recommend clearing out this storage by clicking the **Reset** button in the final step of this guide.
+  Your API credentials are now stored in the browser cache.
+We highly recommend clearing out this storage by clicking the **Reset** button later in this guide.
 </Message>

 </Choice>